Glue Resist Watercolor Rainbow

 Wait several hours for the glue to dry.
 Because school glue dries clear, it became pretty difficult to photograph at this point, but it’s a lot easier to see in person as long as you have sufficient lighting.

-I used six colours to create my rainbow: purple, blue, green, yellow, orange and red.
+I used six colors to create my rainbow: purple, blue, green, yellow, orange and red.

-Since liquid watercolours are expensive, I like to dilute them to stretch them further.
-If you choose to do this as well, just make sure not to dilute them too much since you want the rainbow’s colours to be nice and vibrant.
+Since liquid watercolors are expensive, I like to dilute them to stretch them further.
+If you choose to do this as well, just make sure not to dilute them too much since you want the rainbow’s colors to be nice and vibrant.

 I like to use a dollar-store mixing palette to do this step.
 It works great because the individual wells are too small to contain much water.

-Just pour several drops of liquid watercolour paint into a small quantity of water, and if you want to be sure you like the intensity of the colours before you use them to create your rainbow, test them out on a separate sheet of cardstock or watercolour paper.
+Just pour several drops of liquid watercolor paint into a small quantity of water, and if you want to be sure you like the intensity of the colors before you use them to create your rainbow, test them out on a separate sheet of cardstock or watercolor paper.

 Closeup of liquid watercolour paint inside a paint palette.

-Alternatively, you could use kids’ watercolour pans such as these:
+Alternatively, you could use kids’ watercolor pans such as these:

 Kids' watercolour paint palette.